will-rowe/LIFE708/README.md

 -----------

-## Intro
+## Outline

+This repo contains the course materials for the LIFE708 Masters module at the University of Liverpool.

+This includes a Docker container that is designed to help run the practical sessions.
+The container is a stripped down version of [BioDock](https://github.com/will-rowe/biodock).

 Please refer [here](https://will-rowe.github.io) or Liverpool Vital for full instructions on accessing and setting up the course materials.

-This repo contains the course materials for the LIFE708 Masters module at the University of Liverpool.

-This includes a Docker container that is designed to run the practical sessions.

-This Docker container is a stripped down version of [BioDock](https://github.com/will-rowe/biodock).

-The rest of this readme will describe how to run the BioDock container.
+The rest of this Readme will describe how to run the BioDock container.

 ## Contact